Skip to main content

 A leaking garbage disposal almost always tells you the failed part by where the water shows up.
 Top, side, or bottom each point to a different fix.
 Plus when the reset button matters.

-A leaking garbage disposal is one of the few appliance problems that tells you what’s wrong if you read it right.
-The water shows up in one of three places, and each place points to a different part.
+A leaking garbage disposal is one of those appliance problems that gives you a clear clue if you know where to look.
+The water shows up in one of three places.
 Dry the unit completely, run a cup of water through it, and watch where the drip starts.
-That single observation does most of the diagnosis.
+That single check does most of the diagnosis.

 Leak from the top: the sink flange

-If water beads up around the rim where the disposal meets the bottom of the sink, the problem is the flange.
-That’s the metal collar held against the sink drain hole by a mounting ring underneath.
-It’s sealed with plumber’s putty.
+Water around the rim where the disposal meets the bottom of the sink points to the flange.
+That’s the metal collar held against the sink drain hole by a mounting ring underneath, sealed with plumber’s putty.

 Leak from the side: a hose connection

-A side leak usually comes from one of two connections.
-The first is the dishwasher inlet, a small hose clamped to a nipple on the side of the disposal.
-The clamp loosens or the hose hardens and cracks.
-The second is the main drain pipe where it bolts to the discharge outlet, sealed by a rubber gasket.
+A drip from the side usually comes from one of two places.
+The dishwasher inlet hose is clamped to a nipple on the side of the disposal.
+That clamp can loosen or the hose can harden and crack.
+The other spot is the discharge outlet where the drain pipe connects, sealed by a rubber gasket that flattens with age.

 Leak from the bottom: the unit is done